Integrative Treatment for all Types of Lymphatic Filariasis

-Lymphoedema is a collection of lymph fluid in the body tissues especially in extremities and genital organs; here the normal flow of the lymph is obstructed or reduced resulting in the collection of lymph in the extremities.
+Oedema or Edema (swelling) is a collection of fluid.
+Lymphoedema is a collection of lymph fluid in the body tissues; here the normal flow of the lymph is damaged creating the collection of lymph in the extremities

-Lymph is the normal body fluid that is present in tissue and circulates through the lymphatic system.
-This unilateral movement of lymph through the lymphatic system is done by contraction of muscles and gentle pumping action from the lymphatic vessels themselves.
-The fluid is filtered through lymph nodes and then eventually drains back to the blood system.
-Lymph from right side of head and neck, right upper limb and right part of chest passes through a vessel known as right lymphatic duct and joins right sub clavian vein.
-Lymph from rest of the body area drains through thoracic duct and joins left sub clavian vein.
-They finally drain to heart through superior vena cava.
+Lymph is the normal body fluid that is present in tissue and circulates throughout the lymphatic system.
+The movement of fluid through the lymphatic system is done by contraction of muscles and there is also a gentle pumping action from the lymphatic vessels themselves.
+The fluid is filtered through lymph nodes and then eventually drains back to the blood system through a major vein on the left side of the neck.
 Lymph flows in one direction towards the blood system and there are tiny valves in the lymphatic channels which aid in this one way flow.
-When lymph load is increased, fluid accumulates in tissues lymphoedema develops.
+When lymph load is increases, fluid accumulates in tissues rather than draining back into the blood stream and lymphoedema develops.

 - Congenital onset primary lymphoedema-the odema which is seen in childhood

-- Post-pubertal primary lymphoedema-the oedema develops after puberty (known as lymphoedema precox)
+- Post pubertal primary lymphoedema-the oedema develops after pubert

-Secondary lymphoedema is caused by damage of the lymphatic vessels due to any reason.
-Lymphatic Filariasis, Pdoconiosis, surgery, radiation, chemotherapy, accidents and injury are the commonest reasons causing secondary lymphoedema.
+Secondary lymphoedema is caused due to damage of the lymphatic vessels surgery, radiation, chemotherapy, accidents and injury due to any reason.

 Cancer and Radiotherapy

-After certain types of surgery (breast cancer surgery, lymph node dissection for melanoma, atype of skin cancer) the lymph nodes are intentionally removed to reduce the risk of cancer spreading to the other parts.
-In some patients the development of cancers themselves can lead to lymphedema.
-This is because sometimes the tumour cells also affect the lymphatic vessels and block them.
-This can also occur after radiotherapy which sometimes damages lymphatic vessels.
+After certain types of surgery (breast surgery, node dissection for melanoma a(type of skin cancer) the lymphnodes are intentionally removed to reduce the risk of cancer recurrence and to prevent the spreading of the disease to the other part.
+This can also occur after radiotherapy which can damage lymphatic vessels.
+In some patients the development of cancers themselves can lead to lymphoedema.
+This is because sometimes the tumor cells also affect the lymphatic vessels, by blocking them.

 - Pain and tenderness.